Norma Dumont: Ultimate Fighting Championship

 Dumont faced promotional newcomer Danyelle Wolf on September 10, 2022, at UFC 279.
 She won the fight via unanimous decision.

 Dumont faced Karol Rosa April 22, 2023, at UFC Fight Night 222.
 She won the fight via unanimous decision.

 Dumont faced Chelsea Chandler on July 15, 2023, at UFC Fight Night 224.
 She won the fight by unanimous decision.

 Dumont was scheduled Yana Santos on January 13, 2024, at UFC Fight Night 234.
 However, Santos pulled out due to a broken nose and the bout was cancelled.

 Dumont faced Germaine de Randamie on April 6, 2024, at UFC Fight Night 240.
 She won the bout again by unanimous decision.

 Dumont faced Irene Aldana on September 14, 2024, at UFC 306.
 She won the fight by unanimous decision.

 Dumont was scheduled to face former UFC Women's Bantamweight Champion Raquel Pennington on September 13, 2025, at UFC Fight Night 259.
 However, Pennington had to withdraw due to an undisclosed injury, so the bout was removed from the card.

 Shortly after the cancellation of her previous bout, it was announced that Dumont would face Ketlen Vieira on November 1, 2025 at UFC Fight Night 263.
 Dumont won the fight by split decision.
 6 out of 7 media outlets scored the bout for Vieira.

+Dumont was scheduled to face Yana Santos on April 25, 2026 at UFC Fight Night 274.
+However, for undisclosed reasons, Santos withdrew and was replaced by Joselyne Edwards.
+She lost the fight via unanimous decision.

+Dumont faced Ailín Pérez on September 26, 2026 at UFC Fight Night 289.
+She lost the fight by unanimous decision, but not without security intervening when a confrontation between both fighters ensued right after the final round and once more after being taunted by Pérez after the official decision.